nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `editc INDEX [ct/{ind|env}] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS]`

 * Edits the customer at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed customer list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.

 Examples:
-*  `editc 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `editc 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st customer to be `91234567` and `johndoe@example.com` respectively.
-*  `editc 2 ct/ind n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `editc 2 ct/ind n/Betsy Crower t/` Edits the name of the 2nd customer to be `Betsy Crower` and clears all existing tags.

 #### Deleting a customer : `deletec`